 The Navy continued their tradition of naming shore establishments or ‘stone frigates’ after sailors of renown.
 This quirk of naval nomenclature began in 1803 when Commodore Hood, when mounting cannon on the strategic Diamond Rock off St. Lucia, commissioned the island as HMS Diamond Rock

-Born in Newcastle-upon-Tyne, his home town erected a monument in his honour, overlooking the River Tyne at Tynemouth.
-The cannon on the walls flanking its base came from his flagship Royal Sovereign.
+Born in Newcastle-upon-Tyne, his home town erected a monument in his honour, overlooking the river at Tynemouth.
+The cannon flanking its base came from the Royal Sovereign.

 Ratings received obedience training, seamanship skills, foot drill, practical demonstrations and physical instruction.
 FS Holt of the Australian Naval Volunteer Reserve found the system frustrating: